 Throughout his career, Patrick has been a producer, actor and production stage manager, working on more than 150 productions.

 In 2002, in association with the Media Theatre for the Performing Arts, Patrick produced Jekyll and Hyde: the Musical, The Secret Garden and Joseph and the Amazing Technicolor Dreamcoat.
 Patrick is a partner in The Music Theatre company.

 Roger Ricker has been working with Artistic Director Jesse Cline and Executive Director Patrick Ward since 1991, and at The Media Theatre since the first performance of My Fair Lady in 1994.

 He is the Director of PR for the professional music theatre company, as well as his involvement with its educational programs for youth (Summer Camp Manager, Youth Acting Instruction, Children’s Show Director).
 He instructs the State Street Miracles, a performance troupe of adults with developmental disabilities.

-He has been seen in over 90 productions here including the 2015-16 season’s Gypsy, as well as in Annie, Jekyll and Hyde, Show Boat, and Jesus Christ Superstar.
-Youth productions he has directed include Tale of Beauty and the Beast, Annie Jr., Magic Tree House, Aladdin Jr., Wizard of Oz Youth Edition, and Pinkalicious.
-Two of his own productions were produced here: Hansel and Gretel: Into the Night, and The Magic Apple.
+He has been seen in over 100 productions here including Sweeney Todd, Newsies, Annie, Jekyll and Hyde, Show Boat, and Jesus Christ Superstar.
+Youth productions he has directed include Jack Frost, Tale of Beauty and the Beast, Annie Jr., Magic Tree House, Aladdin Jr., Wizard of Oz Youth Edition, and Pinkalicious.
+Four of his own productions were produced here: Hansel and Gretel: Into the Night, The Little Mermaid, Five Little Pumpkins, and The Magic Apple.

 In 2004 he performed The National Anthem for the President of The United States.
 He is a former member of the Rotary Club of Media and Press Club of Delaware County, as well as Media Business Authority.
 He remains actively involved in borough and community events.